 Antipsychotic medications were invented to treat psychosis.
-Psychosis means "out of touch with reality" and typically includes hallucinations, delusions, and severe often bizarre or very paranoid thinking disorders.
+Psychosis means "out of touch with reality" and typically includes hallucinations, delusions, and severe, bizarre, or very paranoid thinking disorders.
 Generally people experiencing psychosis have schizophrenia, psychotic depression, or bipolar disorder (manic depression), but may have drug or medicine toxicity or withdrawal, may be reacting to a catastrophe (brief reactive psychosis) or may have a brain injury or disorder like dementia or delirium, or have certain other severe health conditions.
 Antipsychotics were discovered in the 1950's and were first used to treat forms of schizophrenia, psychotic depression, and bipolar disorder.
 They are often very helpful.

-Over the last 40 to 50 years we have learned antipsychotics, like other medicines, may help some other conditions as well.
-Used alone or in combination with other treatments, antipsychotics are effective for nausea and vomiting (e.g. Compazine), are good sedatives, help sleep, calm agitation and irritability, help impulsive aggression, anger, rage, and temper, treat Tourette's syndrome, suppress tics, help the behavioral problems associated with head injuries, and may help autism and related conditions, etc. Antipsychotics are sometimes used as boosters to make other medicines more effective in obsessive compulsive disorder, some depressions, and other conditions where thinking, compulsive behavior, or impulsive behaviors are problems.

-Atypicals are often very helpful medicines in treating behavioral and neuro-psychiatric complications of Alzheimer's disease and other dementias.
-At least Zyprexa and Risperdal of the newer "atypical" antipsychotics also work as mood stabilizers and may treat or help treat even non psychotic Major Depressions.
+Over the last 50 years we have learned antipsychotics, like other medicines, may help some other conditions as well.
+Used alone or in combination with other treatments, antipsychotics are effective for nausea and vomiting (e.g. Compazine), are good sedatives, help sleep, calm agitation and irritability, help impulsive aggression, anger, rage, and temper, treat Tourette's syndrome, suppress tics, help the behavioral problems associated with head injuries, and may help Autism and related conditions, etc. Antipsychotics are sometimes used as boosters to make other medicines more effective in Obsessive Compulsive Disorder (OCD), Depression, severe Anxiety, and other conditions where thinking, compulsive behavior, or impulsive behaviors are problems.
+Antipsychotics are often helpful medicines in treating behavioral and neuro-psychiatric complications of dementia, head injuries, and strokes.
+The newer "atypical" antipsychotics also work as mood stabilizers.
+They are usually the best treatments for mania and are often good for acute depression.
+They also show promise in lessening recurrence of both mania and depression like the classic mood stabilizers lithum, Depakote (valproic acid), Tegretol (carbamazepine) and Lamictal (lamotrigine).

-The "atypicals" are Clozaril (clozapine), Risperdal (risperidone), Zyprexa (olanzapine), Seroquel (quetiapine), Geodon (Ziprasidone), and Abilify (ariprazole).
-Clozaril is used least despite excellent benefits because it has some quite troublesome side effects.
-Abilify, the newest, is actually a "third generation" antipsychotic known as a "dopamine system stabilizer" which means it focuses its dopamine blocking more loosely and primarily on the targeted thought disorder sites in the brain and not on the movement sites thereby lessening those side effects.
+The "atypicals" are Clozaril (clozapine), Risperdal (risperidone), Zyprexa (olanzapine), Seroquel (quetiapine), Geodon (ziprasidone), Abilify (ariprazole), Invega (paliperidone) plus the newest two - Saphris (asenapine) and Fanapt (iloperidone).
+Clozaril is used least despite potential excellent benefits and no Tardive Dyskinesia risk because it has several other possibly quite troublesome side effects.